Martha Wayne: The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Martha Wayne is seen as a good, strong-willed mother worried about her child's future and the future of Gotham's children as well.
 It is revealed that when Bruce was three years-old, Martha was pregnant with a second child named Thomas Wayne Jr. Due to an accident orchestrated by the Court of Owls, the child was born prematurely and sent to Willowwood Asylum, although he is officially listed as having died 12 hours after his birth.
 After the murder of Thomas and Martha, the asylum ceased to receive proper funding and the staff started to abuse the children in their care.
 The Court of Owls offers to take a child who is possibly Thomas Jr. into their ranks, the child left in care after he was born premature with serious disabilities, and he is reborn as Lincoln March, a Gotham socialite and mayoral candidate.
 Thomas Jr/Lincoln blames Bruce for their parents' murders and the abuse he suffered, and becomes obsessed with getting revenge against his brother.
 Whether Lincoln really is Bruce's brother or a ploy set by the Court of Owls in order to enlist him in their ranks is left ambiguous; Bruce acknowledges that the evidence favoring March being Thomas Jr. makes sense, but is certain that his parents would have told him if he had a brother, and observes that every piece of evidence has an alternative explanation, but without a DNA test there is no way to be certain.

 Other versions

 Superman: Red Son

-An alternate universe variant of Martha Wayne from Earth-30 appears in Superman: Red Son.
+An alternate universe version of Martha Wayne from Earth-30 appears in Superman: Red Son.
 This version is an anti-communist activist who is later killed by the NKVD under Commissar Pyotr Roslov.